Robbbo-T/Ampel360XWLRGA/CPT_0011-ATA_11-ADV_SIGNS_AND_SIGNALS.md

 **Implementation Steps:**

-1. **Design Integration:** Incorporate touchscreen displays into critical signage locations where user interaction is beneficial.
+1. **Design Integration:** Incorporate touchscreen displays into strategic locations where dynamic information is essential.
-2. **Connectivity:** Ensure touchscreens are connected to the aircraft's data systems for real-time information access.
+2. **Connectivity:** Ensure touchscreen displays are connected to the aircraft's data systems for real-time updates.
 3. **User Interface Design:** Develop user-friendly interfaces that are easy to navigate and understand.
 4. **Protection:** Use durable and resistant materials to protect touchscreens from environmental factors and wear.
-5. **Maintenance:** Regularly inspect and update touchscreen functionality to ensure consistent performance.
+5. **Maintenance:** Monitor display functionality and perform updates or repairs as needed to ensure optimal performance.

 ### 6.2 Voice-Activated Systems